 Whole spices: coriander seeds, cumin seeds, and caraway seeds

 Sea salt and black pepper to taste

 1 cup of Olive oil

 A high speed blender

 How-to Make It

-Soak the dried chilies in enough hot water to just cover and leave for 30 minutes to rehydrate and get plump.
+Soak the dried chilies in enough hot water to just cover, and leave for 30 minutes to rehydrate and get plump.

 While soaking, you will then dry roast a teaspoon each of coriander seeds, cumin, and caraway.
 Dry roasting is when you use a hot dry heavy based pan with NO oil, and you keep moving the seeds around until they get aromatic but don’t burn.
-Once they have started to release their flavor (you can smell this!) take them off the heat, and once they are cool, place in the blender you will use.
+Once they have started to release their flavour (you can smell this!) take them off the heat, and once they are cool, place in the blender you will use.

 Drain the chilies when soft, and add them and to your spices in the blender or food processor.
 Add 4 of the cloves of garlic and some sea salt and pepper.